Skip to content

 Here are some tips to keep a baby awake while being held upright after daytime feedings:

-• Turn your baby away from you and walk around the house, look in the mirror, or show him toys.
+• Turn your baby away from you and walk around the house, look in the mirror, or show them toys.

 • Babywear with baby in an upright position (turned outward when age appropriate).